Boston, Massachusetts Divorce Lawyers

 The firm’s partner Mark Engel heads the firm’s divorce practice.
 Mr. Engel has represented both husbands and wives in complex divorces, modifications and custody disputes for over thirty (30) years.
 Mr. Engel was chosen as a Superlawyer in the practice area of Family Law in Boston Magazine’s Directory of super lawyers.
 Only 5% of the Commonwealth’s lawyers are designated as superlawyers.

-Mr. Engel has appeared in the probate real estate leads in Suffolk, Middlesex, Essex, Norfolk, Worcester, Dukes, Barnstable and Plymouth Counties.
+Mr. Engel has appeared in the in Suffolk, Middlesex, Essex, Norfolk, Worcester, Dukes, Barnstable and Plymouth Counties.
 He has spoken to the clerks of the courts in each of these counties.
 He is known by many of the judges in each of these courts.
 He has acted as successor counsel in numerous cases and resolved disputes in numerous cases where predecessor counsel had been unable to resolve the parties’ differences.
 He has participated in several panels sponsored by Massachusetts Continuing Legal Education training other attorneys.
 In short, Mr. Engel is one of the most experienced divorce attorneys in the Commonwealth of Massachusetts.

 While in solo practice, for a period of approximately five years, partner Hilary Schultz devoted a substantial part of her practice to the handling of divorces and family law matters.
 For the divorce client who wishes to work with a woman attorney, Ms. Schultz offers the understanding ear, while retaining the mature objective judgment to seek fair resolution of this most difficult time in many of the client’s lives.